Terms and Conditions of Use for the Online Community Voice – Let’s talk Mobility

 (1) Knowledge and information are communicated to you as a member of the Online Community, or made available to you on the website, in particular:

-Results of studies and surveys held in the Community, provided photographic and video material, and documents from Daimler Mobility AG and its subsidiaries including Mercedes-Benz Financial Services UK, for example on planned product launches or marketing activities.
+Results of studies and surveys held in the Community, provided photographic and video material, and documents from Mercedes-Benz Mobility AG and its subsidiaries including Mercedes-Benz Financial Services UK, for example on planned product launches or marketing activities.

 This constitutes Confidential Information, unless indicated otherwise.

-(2) The Confidential Information shall remain the intellectual property of from Daimler Mobility AG and its subsidiaries including Mercedes-Benz Financial Services UK Limited, Kantar, their affiliated companies or third parties and you shall not be granted any rights to use them or any licence rights to them.
+(2) The Confidential Information shall remain the intellectual property of from Mercedes-Benz Mobility AG and its subsidiaries including Mercedes-Benz Financial Services UK Limited, Kantar, their affiliated companies or third parties and you shall not be granted any rights to use them or any licence rights to them.

 (3) You agree to keep the Confidential Information private and take appropriate measures to prevent third parties from gaining knowledge of and utilising it.
 In particular, you are prohibited from utilising the Confidential Information for your own purposes or disclosing it to third parties, except with our explicit written consent.